Recently, Buy to Let has become a much more expensive and risky investment, but there are ways to make it work – you just need to do your research

 For financial investment, CGT is charged 10% for lower rate taxpayers and 18% for higher rate payers.

-Reading these figures, there’s no denying the fact that BTL has become a more complex investment opportunity than in previous years.
+Reading these figures, there’s no denying the fact that BTL has become a more complex investment opportunity than in previous years, which is why it is always best to use people like Conveyancing Solicitors Manchester, and other places to organize whether it is the right investment and sort out all the paperwork.
 Other investments can cost very little to invest in and can even attract additional tax relief.
 However, this isn’t to say that BTL cannot work for landlords.
 In fact, for some it may still be the best option.

 You can also take opportunities to buy properties at a true discount by purchasing from sellers who need a quick turnaround and are therefore willing to sell for potentially tens of thousands of pounds less.
 This is becoming more common as more and more landlords try to exit BTL by selling up quickly.